Stuffed squash with lentils, cranberries and wild rice (a Midwestern twist)

 Assemble the dumplings.
 Place one of the dough squares into your palm.
 Put a plum piece along with the cinnamon sugar in the dough.
 Fold corner by corner gently tucking the stuffing inside and then roll it to make a ball.
 Do this with each square.
 Coat them in flour.

 You can take half of the left over dough and start rolling long strips with them.
 Cut short little pieces off, coat in flour.
 Do this with the other half as well.
 You will cook them with the balls.
 If you don’t want to make these, use this left over dough to make more balls.
-You can most likely get 2 or maybe 3 more balls.

 When the water starts boiling, you can drop the dumplings in the water one by one with a slotted spoon.
 Also, add the little gnocchi strips in this water.
 Try to gently stir them to prevent them from sticking to the bottom of the pot.